What to see and do in Meknes

 There are a few museums in Meknes, and with no doubt, Dar Jamai is the most interesting.
 Located at the far end of El Hedime square inside an old palace, it houses a collection of Moroccan art ranging from wrought iron objects to wooden sculptures, from fabrics to ceramics, with pieces dating back to the reign of Moulay Ismail.

 1) When to go and how long

-All year round but the best seasons are spring and autumn to avoid the strong heat of the summer season and perfect for taking pictures or sitting in one of the many outdoor cafés.
-We visited Meknes in December and it was a bit cold during the early morning and at night.
-The best way to enjoy Meknes is to have an overnight stay and visit the wonderful attractions without rushing.
-On our itinerary, we got to Meknes around 6 p.m. from Casablanca (and Rabat), we had an overnight there, then the next day we enjoyed the city for 5/6 hrs before heading to Moulay Idriss, Volubilis and finally Chefchaouen.
+All year round but the best seasons are spring and autumn to avoid the intense heat of the summer season and perfect for taking pictures or sitting in one of the many outdoor cafés.
+We visited Meknes in December, and it was a bit cold during the early morning and at night.
+The best way to enjoy Meknes is to have an overnight stay and visit the beautiful attractions without rushing.
+On our itinerary, we got to Meknes around 6 p.m. from Casablanca (and Rabat), we had an overnight there.
+The next day we enjoyed the city for 5/6 hrs before heading to Moulay Idriss, Volubilis and finally Chefchaouen.

 2) How to get there

-If you are traveling around on your own, the cheapest way is by bus or train (around 3 hours) from Casablanca.
-Obviously, the best way is to book a private car with a driver through a local agency to avoid wasting time and do your visits with no rush.
-In our 2 trips around Morocco, we arranged the vehicle with driver with Tizi trekking and Atlas discovery.
+If you are travelling around on your own, the cheapest way is by bus or train (approximately 3 hours) from Casablanca.
+The best way is to book a private car with a driver through a local agency to avoid wasting time and do your visits with no rush.
+In our two trips around Morocco, we arranged the vehicle with driver with Tizi trekking and Atlas discovery.

 3) Where to sleep